 \end{lem}

 \begin{proof} Applying the Sokhotski-Plemelj theorem to \eqref{X0} gives

 where the dash integral stands for the Cauchy principal value.
-By Lemma \ref{lem:Q} \eqref{Qv}, $\eta(\cdot)$ is smooth, and hence this function is differentiable.
-It follows that $\widetilde h(\cdot)$ is real valued and differentiable.
+By Theorem \ref{lem:Q} \textup{(v)}, $\eta (\cdot )$ is smooth, and hence this function is differentiable.
+It follows that under assumption \textup{($A2_{\phi }$)}, the function $\widetilde h(\cdot )$ is real-valued and differentiable on $(0,1)$.
 The limit as $t\to 1$ is obtained by computing the principle value and using the estimate \eqref{etalim1}.
 The asymptotics as $t\to 0$ holds due to \eqref{X0est}. \end{proof}

-In view of \eqref{SD_est} and the estimates from Lemma \ref{lem:tildeh}, the functions on the right hand side of \eqref{SDeq} are H\"older continuous and integrable for all $n$ large enough.
+Given the estimates in \eqref{SD_est} and Lemma \ref{lem:tildeh}, the functions on the right hand side of \eqref{SDeq} are H\"older continuous and integrable for all $n$ large enough.
 We can therefore apply the Sokhotski-Plemelj theorem to \eqref{SDeq} to obtain the representations